mthwndrsn/mthwndrsn.github.io/_posts/2022-04-02-automation-benefits-estimation.md

 ---
-layout: post
-title: "How to Calculate the Benefits of Automation"
+title: How to Calculate the Benefits of Automation
+tags:
+  - automation
+  - leadership
 ---
 Automation is often touted as the magic bullet for improving efficiency, reducing costs, and freeing up valuable time in businesses.
 Whether you're considering automating a single process or a series of tasks across your organisation, it’s important to understand the **tangible benefits** before diving in headfirst.
 In this post, I'll walk you through how to **calculate the benefits of automation** so you can determine whether it’s worth the investment.